-Contributions - As established by Title 24, Article 51, Section 208 of the CRS, 1.02% of the School's contributions to the Denver Public Schools Division Trust Fund (DPSD) (See Note 4) is apportioned to the DPS HCTF.
+Contributions - As established by Title 24, Article 51, Section 208 of the C.R.S., as amended, 1.02% of covered salaries of the School's contributions to the DPS Division (Note 5) is apportioned to the DPS HCTF.
 No employee contributions are required.
 These contribution requirements are established and may be amended by the State Legislature.
-The School's apportionment to the DPS HCTF for the year ended June 30, 2019, was \$21,513, equal to the required amount.
+Employer contributions are recognized by the DPS HCTF in the period in which the compensation becomes payable to the member and the School is statutorily committed to pay the contributions.
+The School's apportionment to the DPS HCTF for the year ended June 30, 2020, was \$20,169, equal to the required amount.